kojigardiner/audiobox/README.md

 </figure>

 ### Memory Allocation
-In general the code in this project makes use of static memory allocation and avoids use of Arduino Strings where possible.
-However, the memory for album art jpgs, ArduinoJson objects for Spotify response parsing, and the LEDNoisePattern object are allocated on the heap.
+In general the code in this project makes use of static memory allocation and avoids use of Arduino Strings where possible to avoid heap fragmentation.
+However, album art jpgs, ArduinoJson objects for Spotify response parsing, and the LEDNoisePattern object are all allocated on the heap.

 The event handler task can optionally dump the maximum stack usage for each task, allowing for fine-tuning of stack allocation.
 Note that the ESPAsyncWebServer dynamically allocates memory to manage HTTP requests, drastically reducing available heap memory during client requests.

 ## Hardware Design